-- for consumers it appears that there are unlikely to be any discernable costs related to the unavailability of poultry products from certain producers; - for producers of domestic and export poultry commodities, the adoption of this option would result in costs resulting from not being able to legally sell poultry products containing residues consistent with the addition of the proposed MRLs for lasalocid.
-Primary producers do not produce food or use chemical products to comply with MRLs.
-They use chemical products to control pests and diseases in accordance with the prescribed label conditions, and expect that the resulting residues will be acceptable and that the legally treated food can be legally sold.
-If the legal use of chemical products results in the production of food that cannot be legally sold under food legislation then primary producers will incur substantial losses.
-Major losses for primary producers would in turn impact negatively upon rural and regional communities; - for importers, the adoption of this option would not result in any discernable costs; and

-• for Australian Government, State and Territory agencies, the adoption of this option would create discrepancies between agricultural and food legislation thereby creating uncertainty, inefficiency and confusion in the enforcement of regulations.
+- for consumers there are unlikely to be any discernable costs as the unavailability of poultry commodities from certain producers is likely to be seen as typical seasonal fluctuations in supply; - for producers of domestic and export poultry commodities, the adoption of this option would result in costs resulting from not being able to legally sell food containing residues of lasalocid consistent with the increased MRL for poultry meat.
+Producers of poultry meat do not produce food or use chemical products to comply with MRLs.
+Producers use lasalocid to control Eimeria species in accordance with the prescribed label conditions of lasalocid, and expect that the resulting residues will be acceptable and that the legally treated poultry commodities can be legally sold.
+If the legal use of lasalocid results in the producers of poultry commodities will incur substantial losses.
+Major losses for these producers would in turn impact negatively upon rural and regional communities; - for importers, the adoption of this option would not result in any discernable costs; and - for the Australian Government, State and Territory agencies, the adoption of this option would create discrepancies between agricultural and food legislation thereby creating uncertainty, inefficiency and confusion in enforcement.